2024–present Serbian anti-corruption protests: Fulfillment of the education funding demand

 On 9 February, students of the Agronomic Faculty, together with farmers on tractors, blocked the Gazela Bridge in Belgrade to commemorate 100 days since the canopy collapse.
-In Niš, students blocked the highway paytoll.
+In Niš, students blocked the highway tolls.
 Protesters also blocked the local intersections in Ruma and Zrenjanin.
 In the afternoon hours, students running a relay marathon from Kragujevac to Belgrade, reached Mladenovac, where over a hundred locals gathered along their route to applaud and cheer them on.
 When students reached the Belgrade municipality of Voždovac, residents formed a column with their vehicles and escorted the students to the Church of St. Sava in downtown Belgrade, where thousands of people gathered to welcome them.
 The students thanked the crowd, and invited them to come to the large protest scheduled for 15 February in Kragujevac.
 On the same day, former prime minister Vučević, when asked about the protesters in an interview, said: "Enough with their nonsense.
 Who gave them the right to determine who is what and who did what, who are they to talk about it?
 They have no empathy for anything."

 On 10 February, a group of students who had been running from Novi Sad to Belgrade since the morning arrived at the plateau in front of the Belgrade Faculty of Philosophy, where a red carpet was laid out for them.
 They cut the red ribbon holding their index cards and were then awarded medals, with the audience chanting: "Novi Sad, Novi Sad".
 They were greeted with fireworks as they crossed Branko's Bridge.
 The Novi Sad "marathoners" symbolically handed over the Constitution of Serbia as a baton to their colleagues - students from Belgrade faculties.
 Participants in the relay marathon from Novi Sad faculties and colleges plan to walk with students blocking Belgrade faculties to Kragujevac.